lsst-sqre/safir/docs/user-guide/pydantic-redis.rst

        encryption_key=config.encryption_key,
    )

-Once set up, you can interact with this storage class exactly like `~safir.pydanticredis.PydanticRedisStorage`, except that all data is encrypted in Redis.
+Once set up, you can interact with this storage class exactly like `~safir.redis.PydanticRedisStorage`, except that all data is encrypted in Redis.

 Multi-tentant storage with key prefixes
 =======================================

-`~safir.pydanticredis.PydanticRedisStorage` and `~safir.pydanticredis.EncryptedPydanticRedisStorage` both allow you to specify a prefix string that is automatically applied to the keys of an objects stored through that class.
+`~safir.redis.PydanticRedisStorage` and `~safir.redis.EncryptedPydanticRedisStorage` both allow you to specify a prefix string that is automatically applied to the keys of an objects stored through that class.
 Once set, your application does not need to worry about consistently using this prefix.

 A common use case for a key prefix is if multiple stores share the same Redis database.
-Each `~safir.pydanticredis.PydanticRedisStorage` instance works with a specific Pydantic model type, so if your application needs to store multiple types of objects in Redis, you can use multiple instances of `~safir.pydanticredis.PydanticRedisStorage` with different key prefixes.
+Each `~safir.redis.PydanticRedisStorage` instance works with a specific Pydantic model type, so if your application needs to store multiple types of objects in Redis, you can use multiple instances of `~safir.redis.PydanticRedisStorage` with different key prefixes.

 .. code-block:: python